Rammbock9000/sat_mcm/README.md

 make

-3) call satscm binary without arguments to see command line arguments.
+3) call satmcm binary without arguments to see command line arguments.

-Once a solution is found, sat_scm prints a description of the resulting SCM circuit on the console.
+Once a solution is found, sat_scm prints a description of the resulting MCM circuit on the console.

 4) (optional) install everything (to default location) via